SNAP Benefits in Kansas: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Your Electronic Benefit Transfer (EBT) card is where your SNAP benefits are loaded each month.
-It works very similarly to a debit card.
-You can use it to buy groceries at authorized stores and farmers markets that accept EBT payments.
+Your SNAP benefits are loaded onto an Electronic Benefits Transfer (EBT) card each month.
+This card functions much like a regular debit card.
+You can use it to purchase groceries at authorized stores that accept EBT payments.

-Using your card is straightforward.
-At the checkout, you will swipe your EBT card and enter your four-digit Personal Identification Number (PIN).
-The cost of the eligible food items is then taken from your account balance, just like a debit transaction.
+At checkout, you will swipe your EBT card and enter your personal identification number (PIN) to complete the transaction.
+The cost of eligible food items is then deducted from your SNAP account balance.

 What Can You Buy with SNAP Benefits?